 Our body’s digestive enzymes are naturally occurring and help break down food so we can absorb the nutrients it contains.
 With the first bite of food you eat, this process begins.
 It starts in your mouth with the enzymes in your saliva, continues into the stomach, and then onto the small intestine (which both make their own digestive enzymes).
 However, the largest amount comes from your pancreas, which floods the small intestine when the food arrives there.
 The 3 main enzymes in this process are:

-Sometimes the body struggles to produce enough digestive enzymes on its own; IBS, low stomach acid, and enzyme deficiency are all common causes.
-This can slow down the digestive process and cause uncomfortable bloating, gas, and digestive distress.
-This is when digestive enzyme supplementation can greatly increase your quality of life.
-These supplements can give your gut the jump start it needs to help your digestive system run more smoothly and efficiently.
+Sometimes the body struggles to produce enough digestive enzymes on its own; IBS (irritable bowel syndrome), low stomach acid, and enzyme deficiency are all common causes.
+This can slow down the digestive process and cause uncomfortable bloating, gas, or digestive distress.
+This is when digestive enzyme supplementation can support your quality of life.
+These supplements can give your gut the jump start it needs to aid in your digestive health.

 Why Should You Take Digestive Enzymes Every Day?